sergstetsuk/CosyDVR/README.md

 Buttons:
 FAV - preserve current fragment from deletion (add to favorites).
         0 - this is temp fragment
-        1 - this and all next fragments
-        2 - only this fragment.
+        1 - this and all next fragments are preserved 2 - only this fragment is preserved.
 Next will be temp Restart - break fragments.
 Start new one
 Restart (long click) - options menu
 Focus - switch between focus modes (visible only supported by device)